Does your pastor need words of encouragement? From time to time, or in tough situations, your pastor may need a little pick-me-up.

 1. Let Them Know What You Learned

 You can learn something from every situation and every sermon.
-Your pastor probably hears ample praise when they preach a beautiful message, but what about those instances when the sermon is average, or less than?
+Your pastor probably hears ample praise when they preach a beautiful message, but what about those instances when the sermon is average, or below average?

 Chances are, there is still plenty to learn from an “average” message.